Some White House staff to wear masks after valet tests positive: Trump

 Trump has said he would not wear a mask and has not publicly worn a mask to any of his events so far amid the COVID-19 pandemic, but told reporters this week that he tried some on behind the scenes during his visit to a Honeywell face mask factory in Arizona.

+Pence did not wear a mask while visiting coronavirus patients during a recent visit to Minnesota’s famed Mayo Clinic, noting that he was tested frequently for the disease.
+But he later said he should have worn one, saying it carries a symbolic weight as well.

+The vice president, who has led the White House coronavirus task force that Trump this week said he was going to wind down before reversing course to keep it, is scheduled to travel to Iowa to meet with faith leaders about holding “responsible” gatherings and to discuss the food supply at the headquarters for Midwestern grocery chain Hy-Vee Inc.

-He is scheduled to attend a public event at the World War Two memorial later on Friday before meeting with Republican members of Congress at the White House, according to the White House.
+Trump is scheduled to attend a public event at the World War Two memorial later on Friday before meeting with Republican members of Congress at the White House, according to the White House.

 The Republican president also told Fox News that he has not yet been tested for antibodies to the novel coronavirus but probably would be soon.
 Such a test could confirm previous exposure to the virus.

-Reporting by Susan Heavey; additional reporting by Lisa Lambertl editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Susan Heavey; additional reporting by Lisa Lambert; Writing by Susan Heavey and Alexandra Alper; editing by Chizu Nomiyama and Jonathan Oatis